NetSurf: History

 NetSurf began in April 2002 as a web browser for the RISC OS platform.
 Work on a GTK port began in June 2004 to aid development and debugging.
 It has since gained many of the user interface features present in the RISC OS version.
 The browser is packaged with several distributions including Ubuntu, NetBSD, and OpenBSD.

 After five years of development, the first stable version of the browser was released on 19 May 2007 to coincide with the Wakefield RISC OS show.
 Version 1.0 was made available for download from the project's web site and the software was sold on CD at the show.
 After the release of NetSurf 1.0 there were two point-releases, which largely comprised bug fixes.
 NetSurf 1.1 was released in August 2007 and in March 2008 the NetSurf 1.2 release was made available.

 NetSurf participated in Google Summer of Code in 2008 as a mentoring organisation, running four projects.
 These included improving the GTK front end, adding paginated PDF export support and developing the project's HTML 5 compliant parsing library, Hubbub.
 All NetSurf development builds since 11 August 2008 have used Hubbub to parse HTML and it is available for use in other projects under the MIT license.

 NetSurf was again accepted as a mentoring organisation into Google Summer of Code 2009.
-The projects they ran included development of LibDOM, the project's Document Object Model, and improvement of NetSurf's user interface.
+The projects they ran included the development of LibDOM, the project's Document Object Model, and improvement of NetSurf's user interface.
 The interface work included moving previously RISC OS-only functionality to the multi-platform core, including bookmarks, global history, cookie management and page search features.
 A port to the Windows operating system was also started.
 In 2010 the NetSurf project did not apply to participate in Google Summer of Code due to the developers having other commitments.